Blog

 What Is a Comparison Rate?
 Everything You Need to Know

-When comparing loans in Australia, the advertised interest rate rarely shows the full picture.
-That’s why lenders must also display a comparison rate — a legally required figure designed to help you understand the overall cost of a loan.
+When comparing loans in Australia, the advertised interest rate may not show the full cost of borrowing.
+For this reason, many loan advertisements must also display a comparison rate alongside the interest rate.
+This figure is designed to help consumers better understand the combined impact of interest and certain fees when reviewing credit offers.

-In this guide, you’ll learn what a comparison rate means, why it exists, what’s included (and what isn’t), and how to use it to compare personal loans, car loans and even home loans.
-You’ll also learn when to look beyond the comparison rate and consider the full loan structure so you can make more informed choices.
+In this guide, you’ll learn what a comparison rate means, why it exists, what it may include (and what it may not), and how it can be used when comparing personal loans, car loans and other credit products.
+You’ll also learn when it may be helpful to look beyond the comparison rate and review the full loan structure before making a decision.

 What is a comparison rate and how is it different from the interest rate?